-Link branches of the National Bank of Pakistan submit to Banking Department of local offices of the Bank a daily statement of currency transfers effected at the currency chests on the prescribed form F-157. field offices forward those statements to Karachi office, which consolidates all the information, received from different offices.
+Link branches of the National Bank of Pakistan submit to Banking Department of local offices of SBP BSC (Bank) a daily statement of currency transfers effected at the currency chests on the prescribed form F-157.
+SBP BSC (Bank) offices forward those statements to Karachi office, which consolidates all the information, received from different offices.
 Thereafter total net affect of deposits into or withdrawals from the currency chests is adjusted by making payment to or from the Banking Department.
 This adjustment is called currency transfer.